sensboston/FixFB2Pics/README.md

 **FixFB2Pics** is a command-line utility for cleaning and normalizing `<binary>` image tags in [FictionBook2 (FB2)](https://en.wikipedia.org/wiki/FictionBook) files.

-It detects embedded images (PNG, GIF, WebP, BMP, TGA, etc.), and automatically converts unsupported formats to JPEG with configurable background handling.
+It detects embedded images (GIF, WebP, BMP, TGA, etc.), and automatically converts unsupported formats to JPEG with configurable background handling.

 ---